 The assets may be able to compound and give less headache to your heirs.
 Eventually, it might prove to be a better investment versus investing in something that is tax-efficient but is not built to last.
 Passing these assets to them is also a way of communicating your wealth management philosophy.
 They might learn a bit from that.

-- Growth rate from my experience are not so cast in stone most of the time.
+- The growth rate from my experience is not so cast in stone most of the time.
 You can try and invest in areas where potentially the growth rate is better but your result might disappoint.
 If the person passes away, it is a double whammy

 - Your heirs might still sell off those assets for their own personal goals

-- The lifespan of individual companies are getting very short (average lifespan now is 18 years), so a good company during your life time might not continue to be good in their lifetime.
+- The lifespan of individual companies are getting very short (the average lifespan now is 18 years), so a good company during your lifetime might not continue to be good in their lifetime.

 The Countries with No Estate Tax or Death Taxes

-If you are looking for unit trust or exchange-traded funds, companies that have less estate tax issues, here is a list of companies that currently do not have estate tax.
+If you are looking for unit trust or exchange-traded funds, companies that have fewer estate tax issues, here is a list of companies that currently do not have an estate tax.

 The issue is… while they might not have estate taxes, they may have other taxes that would be a deal-breaker.
 These may not be applicable if you do not wish to change your domicile to that country.